A pension is a type of savings scheme that allows you to put money aside while you are working to help pay for your retirement.

 Final salary pensions

-Until recently, most companies offered their employees final-salary pensions: these guaranteed to pay a retirement income at a certain rate based on each worker’s earnings and length of service at the point they retired.
+Until fairly recently, most companies offered their employees final-salary pensions: these guaranteed to pay a retirement income at a certain rate based on each worker’s earnings and length of service at the point they retired.

 Employers took money from their workers to invest and finance the pensions, but if there was any shortfall, it would be down to the company to make up the difference.
 As shortfalls became more common and businesses increasingly struggled to meet their pension commitments, final-salary schemes began to be phased out.